Christmas Butter Cookies

 These tender melt in your mouth Christmas Butter Cookies are my #1 requested cookie recipe.
 I’ve made these cookies 100’s of times!!
 They are the perfect cookie to make for the holidays and they get more buttery each day after they’re made.

-I don’t know about you guys, but I LOVE real butter!
-Butter, butter, butter!
 Butter makes everything better…well except for my cholesterol.
-However, I shall not give up butter!
-If I can’t use the real thing, I won’t waste my time baking my favorite recipes.
-Nothing compares to the rich pure flavor of butter.
+I won’t waste my time baking my favorite recipes, unless I use real butter.
 Once you try it in a batch of cookies, you will never go back!
-I think I should probably buy stock in Land O Lakes butter…Trust me when I say that real butter and pure vanilla are the two ingredients that make all baked goods AWESOME!
+Real butter and pure vanilla are the key ingredients that make all baked goods AWESOME!

 – Do not over bake the cookies.
 The cookies should still be very light colored on tops and a very light brown on bottoms.